batiste/sprite.js/README.rst

 Performance and different ways to draw
 =======================================

-This library provides 2 rendering backends: HTML and canvas.
+This library provides 2 rendering engines: HTML and canvas.

-By default the HTML backend is used.
-The HTML backend displays sprites using DOM elements when the canvas backend draw the sprites on the canvas.
-Each layer of the application can have a different backend.
+By default the HTML engine is used.
+The HTML engine displays sprites using DOM elements when the canvas engine draw the sprites on the canvas.
+Each layer of the application can have a different engine.
 This enable you to mix the 2 technics if needed.

 To use canvas with a layer you need to specify it in the options::